zythedeveloper/sea-animals-classifier/README.md

 4. **Evaluation & Validation:**

-   - Use multiple metrics (accuracy, precision, recall, F1-score) for performance assessment
+   - Use weighted precision for performance assessment
    - Conduct cross-validation to ensure robustness

 5. **Model Deployment:**